Slider0007/test-release/docs/Configuration/Parameter/TakeImage/FlashlightGPIOMapping.md

 ## Description

-Show flashlight GPIO mapping configuration
+Actual flashlight GPIO mapping configuration

 !!!
 Note
     This is not a parameter.
 This is only for visualization purpose.
+    Default GPIO mapping can be adapated using GPIO configuration section.